Final Fantasy XIV: Heavensward: Development

 Planning for Heavensward, along with the patches leading into its story, began well over a year prior to its announcement.
 Naoki Yoshida, the game's producer and director, considered the expansion to be a "sink or swim" moment for the Final Fantasy XIV project, its success or failure determining the arc of the game's legacy.
 For theme, he decided between "Sea" and "Sky", ultimately settling on "Sky, dragons, and knights".
 The progression from the main game to its expansion was laid out in detail and these elements were categorized so that developers would not get confused between patch content and expansion content which were being created simultaneously.
 They chose Ishgard as the setting because it was teased in the original 2010 version of Final Fantasy XIV and lent itself well to the gothic fantasy story they wanted to tell.
 The development team worked within the constraints of existing backstory and assets for Ishgard and elaborated on them.
 This includes a fictional language for the dragons which Michael-Christopher Koji Fox, the director of English localization, had created during the development of the 2010 release.
 The expansion was announced at the Las Vegas segment of Final Fantasy XIV Fan Festival 2014, which took place in October.
 Further details about the expansion were released at the London and Tokyo events, including the three new jobs, the new playable race, and the new raid.
 Yoshida also revealed a data center based in Europe to improve server performance for European players, as well as a service providing optional cosmetic items for purchase.

 Unlike A Realm Reborn, the Heavensward storyline is an original story not directly inspired by previous Final Fantasy titles.
 Instead, it draws influence from real events such as religion-based conflicts around the world and the importance of recognizing the perspective that history is written from.
 The team chose to require new players to complete the A Realm Reborn story before accessing Heavensward because it provides necessary context for the player's actions.
-Yoshida referred to Heavenward as "the second season to a television program", remarking "you don’t watch it from the second season, you watch it from the first season so you know what’s going on".
+Yoshida referred to Heavenward as "the second season to a television program", remarking "you don't watch it from the second season, you watch it from the first season so you know what's going on".
 The team made adjustments to allow new players to "watch that first season on fast-forward", including increasing experience point gain and adding gear rewards to main scenario quests, alleviating the need to grind to access the expansion.
-However, for future expansions, Yoshida has stated that previous story completion will not be a requirement.
+For future expansions, Yoshida said that previous story completion will not be a requirement.